isomerpages/pa-cdc/_press-centre/Media Releases.md

 ### 2022

 <strong>30 May 2022</strong><br>
-KMS-CDC COVID-19 Relief Fund extended and enhanced to provide more financial assistance for eligible Singaporean Households [(Media Relase)](/files/Press%20Releases/KMS-CDC%20COVID-19%20Relief%20Fund%20extended%20and%20enhanced%20to%20provide%20more%20financial%20assistance.pdf)
+KMS-CDC COVID-19 Relief Fund extended and enhanced to provide more financial assistance for eligible Singaporean Households [(Media Release)](/files/Press%20Releases/KMS-CDC%20COVID-19%20Relief%20Fund%20extended%20and%20enhanced%20to%20provide%20more%20financial%20assistance.pdf)

 <Strong>11 May 2022</strong> <br>
 Immediate Support for All Singaporean Households to Defray Living Expenses Through the CDC Vouchers Scheme 2022 [(Media Release)](/files/Press%20Releases/Immediate%20Support%20for%20All%20Singaporean%20Households%20Through%20the%20CDCVS%202022.pdf)

 <strong>9 January 2022</strong><br>
+More than 1 million Singaporean Households have claimed CDC Vouchers [(Media Release)](/files/Press%20Releases/More%20than%201%20million%20Singaporean%20Households%20have%20claimed%20CDC%20Vouchers.pdf)